wuquanyao/build-a-better-web-together/sessions.md

 This example will show how to store data from a session.

-You don't need any third-party library except Iris, but if you want you can use anything, remember ris is fully compatible with the standard library.
-You can find a more detailed example by pressing [here](https://github.com/kataras/iris/tree/master/_examples/sessions).
+You don't need any third-party library except Iris, but if you want you can use anything, remember Iris is fully compatible with the standard library.
+You can find a more detailed examples by pressing [here](https://github.com/kataras/iris/tree/master/_examples/sessions).

 In this example we will only allow authenticated users to view our secret message on the `/secret` age.
 To get access to it, the will first have to visit `/login` to get a valid session cookie, hich logs him in.
 Additionally he can visit `/logout` to revoke his access to our secret message.